anusha-murali/anusha-murali.github.io/HashMap/rowcolumnPairs.md

 - (Row 2, Column 2): [2,4,2,2]
 - (Row 3, Column 2): [2,4,2,2]

-**Solution** We can compare each row of the matrix with each row of its transposed matrix.
+**Solution 1**: We can compare each row of the matrix with each row of its transposed matrix.

 For example, we can transpose the matrix in Example 2 and obtain the following transposed matrix, and then compare each row of the original matrix with each row of its transposed matrix.